late347/ticTacToeMCTS/README.md

 It's possible the algorithm is a little bit flawed, since the decision results are not very good for the AI's decisions.
 The code requires pip install anytree

+-actually as a fix to the algoritm only the walkerFuncTraversal method should be used in the mcts, because most likely it will have traversed the tree according to the algorithm.
+The treeiterator-based method walkUntilLeaf probably doesnt work as intended currently...

+-I just forgot to change the walkUntilLeaf into the walkerFuncTraversal!

 Code was developed in PyCharm IDE, and I just took all the files from the project directory and uploaded them to this repository

 useful links